Ur-Code-Buddy/Todo/README.md

 ## Styling
 The application uses Bootstrap for responsive design and layout.
 Custom CSS is also utilized for additional styling and customization.

-## Contributing
-Contributions are welcome!
-Please feel free to submit pull requests or open issues for any improvements or bug fixes.

-## License
-This project is licensed under the MIT License.